 Record companies and distribution.
 Many bands are surprised to find that their troubles really begin once they get signed to a record company.
 As Kurt Neuman of the BoDeans put it, “We had it made and then we got a record deal.”
 This book addresses most of the important issues for an independent record deal, and explains the principles of independent distribution.

 Major label agreements are outside the scope of this book.
 If your band has been offered a major label recording contract, you’ll need an attorney or an experienced manager to help you negotiate the deal.

 Taking your band online.
 It’s easy to bring your band to a global audience without leaving home.
 This book explains the issues involved with taking your band online.

 Band names.
-As this edition of Music Law was going to press, singer Ozzy Osborne was suing former Black Sabbath band mate Tommy Iommi over rights to the band name.
 In this book, you will find plenty of information on trademarks and other band name issues as well as an explanation of how to research and register your band’s name with the federal government.